Skip to main content

 Pastors' Wives

-PCR hosts a biennial conference specifically for pastors' wives.
+Thrive hosts a biennial conference specifically for pastors' wives.
 This is a wonderful opportunity for pastors' wives to be encouraged, supported, renewed, and refreshed.
-Due to COVID, the next in-person event will be the the 2022 conference in Albuquerque, New Mexico.
+The next conference will take place October 28-30, 2024 at Niagara Falls.

 If you have questions, please contact Kim Rankens at 877-279-9994 x2837 or via email at [email protected]